[Note: A May 30, 2022, post discusses the history of “ ’til,” “till,” and “until.”]

 A: I’m sorry, but you are wrong.
 Both till and until are legitimate words.

 Historically, in fact, till came first.
-Later, the prefix un (meaning “up to”) was added and the final l dropped, giving us until.
+Later, un was added and the final l dropped, giving us until.

 In modern usage, they’re interchangeable, though until is more common at the beginning of a sentence.